PCRedHot/Accounting-System/README.md

     ********************************************

+#### Create a transaction

+First we introduce you how to create a transaction.
+Enter the function **Create new transaction**, program will ask you which type of transaction you want

     Which kinds of transaction you want to record?
     1. Expense
     2. Revenue
     3. Asset transfer

+Here we provide three kinds of transactions, which has covered most of daily demand

+In this case, assuming you want to deposit cash $40.5 to the debit account.
+Thus we choose **Asset transfer**.

+Then the function will record necessary infomation of transactions to make it clear

     Please enter transaction infomation
     Date (YYYYMMDD): 20190405